olayasturias/uw_img_sim/README.md

 ## Setting up

-First of all, the steps you need to follow to have this repository working in your computer :)
+First of all, the steps required to have this repository working in your computer :)

 Go to the `src` folder of your catkin workspace and clone this repository as: